makrai/notes/debnath-25-appraisal-to-affect-flow.md

 # 6 Discussion

-* Appraisal theory, a model of emotion realized in text
+* Appraisal theory (AT), a model of emotion realized in text
 * AT is based on post-hoc or simulated appraisals of cognitive dimensions correlated with universal emotion labels
 * We approximate conversation segments (situation, turn, or response) as event